sydneyyyyy/basics-starting-code/README.md

 Variables are a data container/data storage.
 Created by using the "let" keyword, name, = , and the value.
+Variables and Constants should be declared before you use them.
+Typically at the top of the file.
+Otherwise you might run into errors.

 > let userName = "max";